How To Respond To An Apology Email From A Coworker – 8 Tips

 6. Accept The Apology:

-“Thank you for apologizing.
+“Thanks for saying sorry.
 I appreciate it.”

 Accepting their apology.